mirmsilva/reading-notes/README.md

-# learning-notes
+## learning-notes

-Hello.
+--Hello.
+My name is Miriam.
+I live in Seattle with my two cats.

-# Growth Mindset
+## Growth Mindset
-To me growth midset means
+To me growth midset means not giving up and accepting challenges as learning opportunities.

-I want to stay in a growth mindset by doing the following:
+To stay in a growth mindset I will do the following:

-- stay positive
+- put in the effort
+- learn from the people around me
+- accept any challenge